HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/inline_editing/wcm_inline_editing.md

 # Understanding inline editing using Woodburn Studio

-This topic provides an example of how you can use inline editing.
-This example uses Woodburn Studio, and you can perform the same actions in your own site.
+This topic provides an example of how you can use inline editing through the Woodburn Studio demo site.
+You can perform the same actions in your own site.

 ## Editing content in Woodburn Studio
 Through inline editing, users with edit access can modify the content of a webpage.